GoogleCloudPlatform/appengine-python-standard/README.md

-# Google App Engine services SDK for Python 3
+# Google App Engine bundled services SDK for Python 3

 This is a release of the App Engine services SDK for Python 3.
-It provides access to various API endpoints that were previously only available on the Python 2.7 runtime.
+It provides access to various services and API endpoints that were previously only available on the Python 2.7 runtime.

-See the
-[documentation](https://cloud.google.com/appengine/docs/standard/python3/services/access) to learn more about using this SDK.
+See the [documentation](https://cloud.google.com/appengine/docs/standard/python3/services/access) to learn more about using this SDK, and learn more about it in [this product announcement](http://cloud.google.com/blog/products/serverless/support-for-app-engine-services-in-second-generation-runtimes) (Fall 2021).

-We are working to support more App Engine bundled service APIs for Python 3.
-To sign up for the private preview, visit https://docs.google.com/forms/d/e/1FAIpQLSd1hFLA2UFSYwIMxm9ZI3pwigORZBgjJRH0qrnhtE7nvhhRCQ/viewform.
+Additional examples (Datastore [NDB], Task Queues [push tasks], Memcache) can be found in the [App Engine migration repo](https://github.com/googlecodelabs/migrate-python2-appengine).
+(Specifically look for samples whose folders have a `b` but where the Python 2 equivalent folder does **not** have an `a`, meaning this SDK is required, e.g., Modules 1 [`mod1` and `mod1b`], 7, 12, etc.)

 ## Using the SDK